-Statements relating to "reserves" or "resources" are by their nature forward-looking information, as they involve the implied assessment of such assets based on certain estimates and assumptions.
+Information relating to "reserves" contained, among other places, in the "Statement of Reserves Data and Other Oil and Gas Information", which is incorporated by reference into this AIF, is by its nature forward-looking information, as it involves the implied assessment of such assets based on certain estimates and assumptions.
 The reserves information that is incorporated in this AIF are estimates only.
 In general, estimates of economically recoverable crude oil and natural gas reserves and the future net cash flows therefrom are based upon a number of variable factors and assumptions, such as historical production from the properties, production rates, ultimate reserve recovery, timing and amount of capital expenditures, ability to transport production, marketability of oil and natural gas, royalty rates, the assumed effects of regulation by governmental agencies and future operating costs, all of which may vary materially.
 For those reasons, estimates of the economically recoverable crude oil and natural gas reserves attributable to any particular group of properties, classification of such reserves based on risk of recovery and estimates of future net revenues associated with reserves prepared by different engineers, or by the same engineers at different times, may vary.